-With the Elizabeth River and the Chesapeake Bay running along its west and north borders, Norfolk is the ideal home for a Nauticus’ sailing school and its informative boating excursions.
-Sign up for a weekend course emphasizing on the water instruction and earn a US Sailing Basic Keelboat certification.
+With the Elizabeth River and the Chesapeake Bay running along its west and north borders, Norfolk is the ideal home for sailing.
+Still learning?
+Check out Sail Nauticus and its informative boating excursions.
+Sign up for a weekend course emphasizing on-the-water instruction and earn a U.S. Sailing Basic Keelboat certification.

 Tours on Water

 Sometimes it’s nice just to sit back, relax and let someone else be your guide for the day.
 Here are some tours you can sign up for if you’re looking to learn more about Norfolk’s history, see the city line from a new point of view or perhaps indulge in a scrumptious buffet, cocktails and dancing.

 Norfolk’s own tall sailing ship, the American Rover is a three-masted topsail schooner with “tanbark” sails.
 They offer two-hour narrated harbor tours and sunset cruises April through October embarking from Waterside Marina on the Downtown Norfolk waterfront.
 Once on board, guests can choose to hoist a sail with the crew, take a turn at the helm or just sit back and enjoy the scenic view.
 The sunset cruise also features live, acoustical entertainment.